National-Clinical-Cohort-Collaborative/short-course-2024-january/sessions/session-3/visualization/README.md

 This is part of the [Analysis with Synthetic Data](../) session.

+## Expectations for the Visualization Lesson

+* We're assuming that you already know how to graph in your preferred language of R or Python.
+* Here are the important adaptations you'll need to make when graphing in the Enclave (instead of something like RStudio).

 ## Open the "graphs-1" Code Workbook in the Foundry

 That you created already in the [assignments leading into Session 3](../homework#create-the-graphs-1-code-workbook).